min2ha/ukwa-site/content/target/52453/index.en.md

   "subject": "Brexit"
 }

-# BBC News: General election 2017: Where UK's parties stand on Brexit

 Brexit is a major issue at the UK general election of 2017.
 This article offers an outline of  where the main parties across the UK stand.